 Investors buying property use a market analysis to identify homes that are profitable and offer the best fit for their investment strategy.
 Sellers create a real estate market analysis to determine best sales price and marketing strategy.

 The fact is that there’s money to be made in any real estate market.
-Successful investors use online listing platforms such as Roofstock to determine potential rental property returns and market values for rental property throughout the U.S.
+Investors use online listing platforms such as Roofstock to determine potential rental property returns and market values for rental property throughout the U.S.